GantZA/LatentOrderBookModel.jl/README.md

-# latent-order-book-model
+# Latent Order Book Simulation
-Model of the Latent Order Book written in Julia
+Simulation Model of the Latent Order Book written in Julia